larsreed/testdata/README.md

 * `getStrings(n)`: like `genStrings`, but takes `n` entries from the stream.
 * `filter(f)`: Adds a function that takes an instance of the generator's type and returns `true` if the instance should be included in the list.
 The function may be called several times to add multiple filters to apply, each and every filter must accept the instance to include it in the final list.
 * `formatWith(f)`: Adds a formatting function that takes an instance of the given type T  and formats it as a string.
+   The default formatting function is `toString`
 * `formatOne(v)`: Uses the defined formatting function to format one value.
-* `distinct`: requires that this generator produces only distinct values. **This should be used with caution!**  Obviously, if an "infinite" number of elements should contain no duplicates, "someone" has to remember all values past and spend time checking them.
+* `distinct`: requires that this generator produces only distinct values.
+  **This should be used with caution!**  Obviously, if an "infinite" number of elements should contain no duplicates, "someone" has to remember all values past and spend time checking them.
 This is not for free...
 Moreover, if the underlying value space is smaller than the desired number of outputs, it will usually enter an infinite loop, where the recipient keeps pulling and nothins comes out.
 E.g.: the `Booleans` generator has at most two possible values, the `Fixed` has only one, `FromList` is bounded, and filter functions may restrict almost any generator -- do not try to get 3 distinct Booleans...

 #### GeneratorImpl & GeneratorFilters ####
 `GeneratorImpl` is a simple trait containing a sufficient implementation of the `Generator` methods.
 It requires the implementing class to provide (at least) a `def getStream : Stream[T]` which is used to derive the other methods.
 It uses the separately usable `GeneratorFilters` trait that handles the filter functions.
 Implementing classes get the following additional members: